thephpleague/csv/docs/9.0/interoperability/enclose-field.md

 $writer = Writer::createFromPath('php://temp');
 EncloseField::addTo($writer, "\t\x1f"); //adding the stream filter to force enclosure
 $writer->insertAll($iterable_data);
-$writer->output('mycsvfile.csv'); //outputting a CSV Document with all its field enclosed
+$writer->output('mycsvfile.csv'); //outputting a CSV Document with all its fields enclosed
 ```

 <p class="message-warning">The <code>$sequence</code> argument should be a sequence containing at least one character that forces <code>fputcsv</code> to enclose the field value.
 If not, an <code>InvalidArgumentException</code> exception will be thrown.</p>